getodk/central-frontend/README.md

 First, run ODK Central Backend.

-Next, start nginx and build ODK Central Frontend files for development by running `npm run dev`.
+Next, build ODK Central Frontend files for development by running `npm run dev`.
 The files will be outputted to `dist/`.
-As you update the source code, the files will be automatically rebuilt.
+As you update the source code, the files will be automatically rebuilt.  `npm run dev` will also start NGINX, which will serve the files.

 NGINX effectively places ODK Central Frontend and ODK Central Backend at the same origin, avoiding cross-origin requests.
 We specify `-p "$PWD"` so that relative paths in [`nginx.conf`](/nginx.conf) are relative to the repository root.